gothinkster/spring-boot-realworld-example-app/README.md

 1. `api` is the web layer implemented by Spring MVC
 2. `core` is the business model including entities and services
-3. `application` is the high level services for querying the data transfer objects
+3. `application` is the high-level services for querying the data transfer objects
 4. `infrastructure`  contains all the implementation classes as the technique details

 # Security